 MFA Directing and Acting faculty

 As a member of the MFA Directing and Acting Faculty at the Actors Studio Drama School, Ken works with actors, directors and playwrights to develop their work in a laboratory setting, focusing on design, dramaturgy, script analysis, and collaboration among all disciplines.
 He works closely with the actors to create fully-realized characters following the Actors Studio tradition.
-This year he mentors five productions that will open in the 2017 Actors Studio Drama School Repertory Season.
+This year he mentors four productions that will open in the 2019 Actors Studio Drama School Repertory Season.

 Director of Professional Development

 As the Director of Professional Development, Ken curates monthly Professional Symposiums to further the MFA Acting, Directing and Playwriting students' career.
 Past guests for these symposiums include Bradley Cooper, Alec Baldwin, Ellen Burstyn, Lonny Price and Lucy Thurber.

 Ken offers Private Coaching to actors for both on-camera and theater auditions.